Warkdev/wowcore/README.md

 Just go to the project root dir and run command from console `python3 Run.py`.
 Also be sure realmlist.wtf (in your wow-client dir) is equals to `set realmlist localhost`.

+**License**

+You can fork this project or use current according to your needs (please, add the link to my repo, this will be very nice).
+Also you can be the contributor, if you want to help developing.